How to Secure Home Windows

 Window Pin Locks on Amazon

 Another good choice for sliding or sash windows.
-These are simply pins that insert into a drilled hole in both the window frame and either another window frame or the window sill.
+These locks have pins that are inserted into a drilled hole in both the window frame and either another window frame or the window sill.

 With the pin inserted, the windows cannot move.
 These locks offer the additional advantage that the window cannot be lifted out of the window frame.

 Additionally, extra holes can be drilled to allow the window to be ‘locked’ in a somewhat ‘open’ position while still securing the door.
 So sometimes these are called ‘ventilation locking pins’.
-You simple move the pin to the hole you want to use to secure the window.
+You slide the pin in the hole you want to use to secure the window.

 Mounted Window Pin Lock

-Hinged wedge locks can be surface mounted or mortised into a track, and work by having a ‘stop’ lifted up to prevent movement, or recessed back down to allow the window to open.
-These can work well with many sash window styles, and some sliders.
+Hinged wedge locks can be surface mounted or mortised into a track, and work by having a ‘stop’ in place to prevent movement.
+They can be placed in a down position to allow the window to fully open.
+These work well with many sash window styles and some sliders.

-The most common type stick within the track of the window and are meant to be semi-permanent (not removed at will so the window can open).
+The most common type of wedge locks stick to the track of the window and are meant to be semi-permanent (not removed at will so the window can open).
 Check them out on Amazon here.
-The main benefit is that these are very easy installed without any tools.
+The main benefit is that these are easily installed without any tools.

 If your main concern is child safety, i.e. preventing windows from being opened by little ones unbeknownst to you, with security being secondary, these are a good option.